Miss Teen USA: 1962 to 1968

-The pageant continued from 1962 to 1968.
+The pageant continued from 1962 to 1968 in which they made debut as annual live stage event.

 The 1962 Miss Teen USA was named at the Teen-Age Fair, a ten-day event, over the Easter holiday, in April, held at the Pacific Ocean Park in Santa Monica, California, which had 32 teenaged girls from across the United States participating and Linda Henning, a 15-year-old from Sioux Falls, South Dakota, was named Miss Teen USA for 1962.
 She was crowned by television comedian Soupy Sales.

 Ohio teenager Judy Adams, 16, was Miss Teen USA for 1963.
 The four-day event was held at the Teen-Age Fair on the grounds of the 15-acre Pickwick Recreation Center in Burbank, California, with girls age 14 to 18 representing all 50 states competing.
 Pickwick Recreation Center was Gay's Pickwick Swim Park and is now called Pickwick Gardens.

 The winner of Miss Teen USA 1964 was Nancy Spry of Van Nuys, California.
 Bob Eubanks hosted the televised 1964 pageant, with actor Sebastian Cabot one of the guests.

 Singer Bobby Darin crowned 1965's Miss Teen USA in April, at the Hollywood Palladium, who was Susan Henning, an 18-year-old student attending Long Beach, California State College.

 Miss Teen USA in 1966 was Cindy Lewis.
 The 1967 pageant was hosted by Sam Riddle and held at the Hollywood Palladium in March.

 The pageant in 1968 was held on Saturday, April 13, 1968, in Hollywood and was won by Pamela Martin, 18, from Birmingham, Michigan.